You can have it all, just not all at the same time.

 First is the mindset: If we think we cannot have it all, then we cannot.
 Period.
 Letting go of limitations within our own beliefs is a crucial step.
 It takes opening our minds to the possibility of abundance.

 Next is math.
 We cannot give 100% of our energy to one thing and simultaneously 100% to another.
 It does not add up.
-So, we cannot have all of our alls simultaneously when we think about having it all.
+So, we cannot have all of our alls simultaneously.

 Several years ago, I needed to choose my all.

-At that time, I put my all into training and preparation to become a competitive endurance equestrian with the 5-year goal of competing internationally.
+At that time, I put my all into training and preparation to become a competitive endurance equestrian, with the five-year goal of competing internationally.
 Unfortunately, my career took a back seat, my relationship stagnated, my social life died, and my horses and I excelled.

-After accomplishing my goals with the horses, they took a back seat, and I shifted my attention back to business, experiencing some of the most lucrative years of my career.
+After accomplishing my goals with the horses, they took a back seat, and I shifted my attention back to business.
+This led to some of the most lucrative years of my career.

 Naysayers said if I had focused on my career instead of my horses, I might have had those best years multiplied.
-As accurate as that may be, my having it all included my competitions.
+As accurate as that may be, having it all included my horses.

 Having it All is Possible When: